 You can avoid a drainage emergency or a leaking roof by cleaning your gutters regularly.
 You might think this task is more appropriate during the autumn and winter months, but blossom could be clogging your gutters in the middle of spring, and bits of debris can get stuck in them any time of the year.

-You can tell if your gutters need cleaning if they start overflowing in the rain, or if obstructions such as dead leaves and moss are visible.
-If rain water is not trickling out of the drain pipe or if the gutters are sagging, then you will need to clean them out immediately.
+You can tell if your gutters need cleaning if they start overflowing in the rain or if obstructions such as dead leaves and moss are visible.
+If rainwater is not trickling out of the drain pipe or if the gutters are sagging, then you will need to clean them out immediately.

 Use a ladder